pexip/plugin-rocket.chat/README.md

 The `id` of the plugin in the manifest should be `chat-engine-plugin` to support the new Widget concept.

-In addition, because of the tightened security in v37, `"sandboxValues": ["allow-same-origin"]` needs to be added to the plugin config in the manifest.
+In addition, because of the tightened security in v37, `"sandboxValues": ["allow-same-origin", "allow-forms"]` needs to be added to the plugin config in the manifest.

 More information about the above change can be found here: https://developer.pexip.com/docs/infinity/web/plugins/webapp-3/sandbox-security